-My electric and gas bills are high.
-Will a new air-conditioner lower my bills?
+My electric bills are high.
+Will a new air conditioner lower my monthly bill?

 YES!
 By installing a new, high efficiency system (14.3 SEER2 or higher),you can reduce your energy usage anywhere from 20% to 50%.
 Use our free SEER Savings Calculator to see for yourself how much you can save!

 What is SEER/SEER2?

 This stands for Seasonal Energy Efficiency Ratio.
 SEER2 is the upgraded version of SEER which came into effect on January 1, 2023.
 Going forward, all new air conditioners and heat pumps will have a SEER2 rating instead of a SEER rating.
 The size of an air conditioner is rated in BTU or Tons, however the efficiency is rated in SEER/SEER2.
 It’s like mpg (miles per gallon) in a car; the higher the mpg (or SEER2),the lower the gasoline (electricity) bill.
 The current minimum is 14 SEER for new installations.